-- Duration Half day (4 hours). - Method -face-to-face assessment , you will complete both a written and practical assessment. - Location The course is conducted at our training venue, Unit 1/8 Day Rd, East Rockingham WA - This unit of competency is nationally recognised, those who complete this course successfully will be issued with a Statement of Attainment for RIIWHS202D Enter and work in confined spaces - Confined Space Entry DOES NOT lead to a High Risk Work Licence
+- Duration 1-2 hours of pre-reading at home, followed by half a day (4 hours) at our training venue. - Method -face-to-face assessment , you will complete both a written and practical assessment. - Location The course is conducted at our training venue, Unit 1/8 Day Rd, East Rockingham WA - This unit of competency is nationally recognised, those who complete this course successfully will be issued with a Statement of Attainment for RIIWHS202D Enter and work in confined spaces

+• Confined Space Entry DOES NOT lead to a High Risk Work Licence